Training and support for kith and kin child care providers.

 Kith and kin providers care for the children of friends and family members and are, for the most part, unregulated.

-The Arizona Kith and Kin Project is funded by First Things First, the Arizona Republic/12 News Season for Sharing, City of Tempe-H2O Funds, the Valley of the Sun United Way, JP Morgan Chase, Bank of America, and The USAA Foundation.
+The Arizona Kith and Kin Project is funded by First Things First and the Valley of the Sun United Way.

 Recent national and local research has shown that kith and kin providers, particularly in low-income communities, care for more than 50 percent of children with working parents.
 Many families prefer this form of care due to cultural and language considerations.
 Yet, there is little support or training available to these child care providers.

 In response, ASCC developed the "Arizona Kith and Kin Project" in March of 1999.
 ASCC, along with a coalition of organizations, developed the project to strengthen the quality and reliability of kith and kin child care in Arizona.